mDuval1/geoguessr-bot/README.md

 pip install -r requirements.txt
 ```

+Get your credentials, so that the bot is able to connect.
+- Launch the game
-Launch a session, use a cookie manager to get the following cookies from your computer.
+- Use a cookie manager (like EditThisCookie) to get the following cookies from your computer `G_ENABLED_IDPS`, `_ncfa`, `devicetoken`.

 Write a file `cookies.json` at the root